nennigb/amc2moodle/README.md

   - **from** [auto-multiple-choice](https://www.auto-multiple-choice.net) LaTeX quizzes **to** [moodle questions (XML format)](https://docs.moodle.org/38/en/Moodle_XML_format), see details in the [amc2moodle README file](amc2moodle/amc2moodle/README.md).
   - **from** [moodle questions (XML format)](https://docs.moodle.org/38/en/Moodle_XML_format) **to** [auto-multiple-choice](https://www.auto-multiple-choice.net) LaTeX quizzes, see details in the [moodle2amc README file](amc2moodle/moodle2amc/README.md).

-The conversion support equation, table, figures and standard text formatting.
+The conversion supports equations, tables, figures and standard text formatting.
 This software is written in python and in XSLT, thus the conversion step is OS independent.
 It has been tested for moodle 3.x and auto-multiple-choice (v1.0.3-v1.4) and the conversion step is OS independent.

-Note that auto-multiple-choice (amc) LaTeX format is very convenient, and can be used for preparing multiple choice questions off-line and avoiding moodle web GUI.
+Note that [auto-multiple-choice](https://www.auto-multiple-choice.net) (amc) LaTeX format is very convenient, and can be used for preparing multiple choice questions off-line and avoiding moodle web GUI.

 ## Installation

-### before installing amc2moodle:
+### Before installing amc2moodle:

   -  install python (version >=3.5)
   -  install `imageMagick`, useful to convert image files (*.eps, *.pdf, ...) into png